Isidro Del Prado

 By Pirie Enzo with insights by Ignacio Dee

 Isidro Del Prado went to the ASEAN School Games in 1979 aged 20.
-However at that stage he was not yet a 400m runner he was entered in the 800m dash with a best time of 1:55.0.
+However, at that stage, he was not yet a 400m runner he was entered in the 800m dash with the best time of 1:55.0.
 By far the fastest competitor in the race with ASEAN Record standing at 1:57.3.

 The other one was former Asian sprint queen Lydia de Vega, who became the face of the project, a training program copied and envied by several Southeast Asian countries in the 80s.

 “It was a good program.
 It produced results,” said Del Prado in regards to the Gintong Alay.